serhan-yilmaz/Wryly/README.md

 # German Version
 Wryly is now also available in Deutsch!
 To access the Deutsch version, please visit: [Wryly DE](https://yilmazs.shinyapps.io/wryly_de).

+# Portuguese Version (European)
+Wryly is now also available in Portuguese!
+To access it, please visit: [Wryly POR](https://yilmazs.shinyapps.io/wryly_de).

 ## Running Locally
 To run the Wryly application locally on your R installation, simply run: